How to Handle Angry Customer Calls in a Call Center?

-In fact, a pre-written script might just be easier and more helpful to reconcile situations while dealing with angry customers.
+In fact, a pre-written script might just be easier and more helpful to reconcile situations while dealing with difficult customers.

 Being able to respond appropriately to angry callers as part of customer service.
-Thus, following a script gives you a greater chance of delivering the right message.
+Thus, following a script gives you a greater chance of delivering the right message to dissatisfied customer.

 8. Sympathize and Apologize

 Apologizing 🙏 makes a big difference.
 Therefore, it’s very important that you apologize to customers when something unexpected happens.

 When you handle upset customers, it is important to reassure them that you understand their concerns and are deeply sorry that the issue occurred.